ns5sonny/norman-CNS-Lab-23/Homework 1/README.md

 Pointing my browser to the appropriate path resulted in the webpage displaying on my host machine, as seen below:

 ![browser.png](https://github.com/ns5sonny/norman-CNS-Lab-23/blob/main/Homework%201/browser.png)

+## Salt Provisioning
+The Vagrant [Salt](https://developer.hashicorp.com/vagrant/docs/provisioning/salt) provisioner is a provisioner that uses [YAML](https://yaml.org/spec/1.2.2/) documents to describe the required state of the machine.
+This includes adjustments such as installing packages, running services, and contents of particular files.
+Salt uses profile files (ex. `/etc/salt/cloud.profiles.d`) for each machine that has Salt installed, which allows for multiple machines to be booted at once by a host, creating a "Salt-cloud".
+The booted machine is referred to as a "minion" in Salt terminology.

+One bonus of using Salt is that it is already built in to Vagrant.
+A difference in using Salt as opposed to other provisioners is that it uses commands to install and provision a salt minion, so provisioning Salt through the Vagrantfile is **not** recommended.